 We also return cash to stockholders in the form of share repurchases under our publicly announced share repurchase authorizations.
 During fiscal 2015, we repurchased 2,201,719 shares of our Class A common stock for an aggregate purchase price of approximately \$399.9 million.
 During fiscal 2014, we repurchased 941,878 shares of our Class A common stock for an aggregate purchase price of approximately \$154.1 million.
-During fiscal 2013, we repurchased 1,992,250 shares of our Class A common stock for an aggregate purchase price of approximately \$332.1 million.
+During fiscal 2013, we repurchased 1,992,250 shares of our Class A common stock for an aggregate purchase for an aggregate purchase price of approximately \$32.1 million.